ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-react/host.md

 - The only feature you need to chose is "Hosting: Configure and deploy Firebase Hosting sites".
 - For "Project Setup", choose the project you just created
-- Use `www` as your public directory
+- Use `dist` as your public directory
 - Answer `Y` to "Configure as a single-page app (rewrite all urls to /index.html)?"
-- Answer `N` to "File www/index.html already exists.
+- Answer `N` to "File dist/index.html already exists.
 Overwrite?" (if asked)

 At this point, you are ready to build and deploy.